agorf/feed2email/README.md

 3: http://thechangelog.com/feed/
 ~~~

-It is also possible to remove it from the list:
+It can also be removed from the list altogether:

 ~~~ sh
 $ feed2email remove 1